dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-snowflake.md

     * **Password:** The password you set when creating your Snowflake account
     * **Schema:** You’ll notice that the schema name has been auto created for you.
 By convention, this is `dbt_<first-initial><last-name>`.
 This is the schema connected directly to your development environment, and it's where your models will be built when running dbt within the Cloud IDE.
     * **Target name:** leave as default
     * **Threads:** Leave as 4.
-This is the number of simultaneous connects that dbt Cloud will make to build models concurently.
+This is the number of simultaneous connects that dbt Cloud will make to build models concurrently.
     <div style={{maxWidth: '400px'}}>
     <Lightbox src="/img/snowflake_tutorial/dbt_cloud_snowflake_development_credentials.png" title="dbt Cloud - Snowflake Development Credentials" />
     </div>